spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/orders/managing-merchant-orders.md

 3. Repeat step 2 until you get the desired order state.
 The succession of the steps depends on the merchant state machine that is set up.

 **Tips & tricks**
 <br>Merchant order items can have multiple trigger buttons.
-When you click one of those buttons, only items with a manually executable event will be updated.
-All other items will remain in that state until their trigger has been performed.
+When you click one of those buttons, only items with a manually executable event are updated.
+All other items remain in that state until their trigger has been performed.
 For more details, see [Marketplace state machine](/docs/marketplace/user/features/{{page.version}}/marketplace-order-management-feature-overview/marketplace-and-merchant-state-machines-overview/marketplace-and-merchant-state-machines-overview.html#marketplace-state-machine)

 ### Changing merchant order item states